fwenzel/fredericiana/site/_posts/2014-11-27-bitcoin-tipping.md

 Why?

 I've long been a fan of **micropayments** on the Internet.
-Like dropping a few coins into a musician's hat, while it's not singlehandedly going to feed him or her, but it **shows appreciation**, and in aggregate, it makes a difference.
+Like dropping a few coins into a musician's hat, it's not singlehandedly going to feed him or her, but it **shows appreciation**, and in aggregate, it makes a difference.

 ## Tipping is not a Checkout process